Below are a few sample reports and a client demo video for review:

 While we do not create generic packages, we can bundle certain products and create packages around your specific needs.
 This can simplify the ordering process on the back end as well.
 Packages may be eligible for discounts based on reports utilized and monthly volume.
 We also offer special pricing for Non-Profit organizations.
 For more information please contact us at email@example.com.

-How do we pay for the background checks?
+How do I pay for the background checks?

 We invoice our clients twice a month.
 The first period is for any reports paid through the first of the month through the 15th, the second invoicing period is from the 16th through the end of the month.
 We offer payment via credit card or NET 15, which gives you 15 days from the invoice date to pay by check.